Tim-mune/celar/readme.md

 2. install the dependencies using any runtime i prefer bun for speed so enter this command >>bun install or if using yarn type yarn or npm install.
 3. makesure you have connected your device by usb cable.( counter check by entering adb devices on linux to show devices attached)
 4. run on your terminal cd android then ./gradlew clean && ./gradlew assembleRelease
 5. The app will be generated in the outputs and you can install the apk.
+The path is as follows android/app/build/outputs/release and you will find the release apk here

 # Backend.